-- A.1.1.
-Strategy: ANALYZE FINANCINGS AND ISSUE DEBT - A.2.1.
-Strategy: MANAGE BOND PROCEEDS - A.2.2.
+A.1.1.
+Strategy: ANALYZE FINANCINGS AND ISSUE DEBT

+A.2.1.
+Strategy: MANAGE BOND PROCEEDS

+A.2.2.
 Strategy: BOND DEBT SERVICE PAYMENTS

-Authority staff identified contacts within the various client agencies performing functions that inter-relate to the Authority's mission.
+Authority staff identified contacts within the various client agencies performing functions that inter-relate with the Authority's mission.
 Executive staff screened the list to determine those individuals or organizations that constitute "customers" from which meaningful data could be collected cost effectively.
-The list of contacts consists of 144 individuals at 38 client and oversight agencies, which represent the following groups:
+The list of contacts consists of 123 individuals at 34 client and oversight agencies, which represent the following groups: